All of the Six Flags Locations in the US | Easily Explained

-Six Flags is one of the most popular theme park companies in the world, as they are notorious for their thrilling rides, and amazing roller coasters.
+Known for its thrilling rides and amazing roller coasters, Six Flags is one of the most popular theme park companies in the world.

-In this page, we will cover all of the Six Flags locations, and explain what each one has to offer.
+In this guide, we will explain where all of the Six Flags park locations are, what makes each park unique, and what each park's best rides are.

 How Many Six Flags Locations Are There?

 Six Flags has a total of 24 properties in the United States and a total of 27 properties in all of North America.
-Out of those 24 properties, 13 of them are actual Six Flags parks, and the rest of them are water parks.
+Out of those 24 US properties, 13 of them are full Six Flags theme parks, while the rest of the parks are water parks.

 For over six decades, Six Flags has entertained millions of families with world-class coasters, themed rides, and amazing water parks.

-All of the Six Flags parks are strategically positioned to cover each major region of the United States including Texas, California, Georgia, New York, Illinois, New Jersey, Massachusetts, Oklahoma, Missouri, Maryland, and Arizona.
+All Six Flags parks are strategically positioned to cover each major region of the United States including Texas, California, Georgia, New York, Illinois, New Jersey, Massachusetts, Oklahoma, Missouri, Maryland, and Arizona.

 It also features a total of 14 adventurous rides including 11 roller coasters, 3 water rides, and unlimited fun.